Grzegorz96/millionaire-app-backend/README.md

 ## Features to be implemented

-- The function of adding more questions from a .json file after prior validation.
-There is already such a function on the backend.
-- The function of resetting the password to the account via a code sent to the e-mail.
-- The function of restoring a deleted account via a code sent to an e-mail.
+- Additional data validation on the backend.
+At the moment, data validation takes place only on the frontend.

 ## Authors